-Replace Cables
+Replacing Cables

 The standard interface cable is attached to the scanner with an 10-pin modular connector.
-When properly seated, the connector is held in the scanner's base by a flexible retention tab.
+When properly seated, the connector is held in the scanner by a flexible retention tab.
 The interface cable is designed to be field replaceable.